-- 7.28 A Landscape and Visual Appraisal has been submitted as part of this application.
+- 7.28 A Landscape and Visual Appraisal (LVA) has been submitted as part of this application.
 It finds that overall, the Development introduces new native planting surrounding the Development.
-The extent of this planting is presented visually within the Landscape Masterplan accompanying this application. - 7.29 The Appraisal notes that whilst introducing a change in land use from agriculture and expanding the power infrastructure in the immediate area, the position of the Development has been sensitively considered taking account of the landscape context and has the ability to be screened from views in a medium (i.e. 10-15 years) period of time and would improve the baseline landscape above its current state. - 7.30 In considering the existing landscape baseline the assessment concludes that while elements of the Swansea Bay and adjacent South Wales Valleys NLCAs appear remote and tranquil, there are considerable detractors in the form of urban fringe, motorway, and large-scale power infrastructure which erodes some of these qualities within the local landscape around the Site.
-From analysis it is deemed that the Proposed Development would form a suitably scaled linear extension of the existing, recently installed, and consented power infrastructure in the local and wider area. - 7.31 The most notable consistent impact on views is the presence of pylons and overhead lines which due to their vertical scale can be seen in many views throughout the NLCA.
-Given the nature of hedgerows, field boundary trees, and woodland throughout the Study Area and wider NLCA, there is visual separation between lower-lying developments such as ground-mounted solar which is often fully screened at eye level from sensitive receptors. - 7.32 Based on the addition of the Proposed Development, there would be no notable change to the existing landscape pattern or how it is perceived in relation to the existing baseline, or cumulatively with other consented development.
-The landscape planting proposals embedded within the Proposed Development would provide mitigation and enhancement that would not only provide screening to the BESS facility but would also serve as a buffer to nearby cumulative sites in the area from sensitive receptors.
+The extent of this planting is presented visually within the Landscape Masterplan accompanying this application. - 7.29 The amended Landscape Mitigation Masterplan illustrates additional planting has been incorporated into the scheme, evolving the design of the landscaping proposals in response to community feedback received during the Pre Application Consultation.
+This includes a new strip of hedgerow along the southern site boundary (using mixed native species) to provide ecological enhancement, which would form a continuous link between existing hedgerows that demarcate the field boundaries to the south of the Site. - 7.30 New hedgerow, including infill hedgerows inclusive of field boundaries has also been incorporated into the scheme at the south-west of the development compound.
+Specifically, this planting to the south-west of the red line boundary has been designed to provide a semi opaque buffer to filter/screen direct views from receptors to the south.
+The planting at this location would link with future sections of hedgerow that are embedded within the consented GGP site (extending to the west of the Proposed Development).
+The Swansea GGP (LPA Ref.
+2023/0889/FUL) hedgerow would also comprise mixed native species for maximum ecological enhancement. - 7.31 In regard to the LVA, the Appraisal notes that whilst introducing a change in land use from agriculture and expanding the power infrastructure in the immediate area, the position of the Development has been sensitively considered taking account of the landscape context and has the ability to be screened from views in a medium (i.e. 10-15 years) period of time and would improve the baseline landscape above its current state. - 7.32 In considering the existing landscape baseline the assessment concludes that while elements of the Swansea Bay and adjacent South Wales Valleys National Landscape Character Areas (NLCAs) appear remote and tranquil, there are considerable detractors in the form of urban fringe, motorway, and large-scale power infrastructure which erodes some of these qualities within the local landscape around the Site.
+From analysis it is deemed that the Proposed Development would form a suitably

-- 7.33 In conclusion, it is assessed that the Proposed Development could be accommodated at the Site with very limited and localised effects on landscape character and visual amenity. - 7.34 In light of the above it is considered that the Proposed Development is compliant with planning policy related to landscape and visual impact.
+- scaled linear extension of the existing, recently installed, and consented power infrastructure in the local and wider area. - 7.33 The most notable consistent impact on views within the Study Area is the presence of pylons and overhead lines which due to their vertical scale.
+As a result, they form key elements in views throughout the NLCA.
+Given the presence of hedgerows, field boundary trees, and woodland throughout the Study Area and wider NLCA, there is visual separation between lower-lying developments such as ground-mounted solar which is often fully screened at eye level from sensitive receptors. - 7.34 Based on the addition of the Proposed Development, there would be no notable change to the existing landscape pattern or how it is perceived cumulatively with other consented development.
+The landscape planting proposals embedded within the Proposed Development would provide mitigation and enhancement that would not only provide screening to the BESS facility but would also serve as a buffer to nearby cumulative sites in the area from sensitive receptors. - 7.35 In conclusion, it is assessed that the Proposed Development would be accommodated at the Site with very limited and localised effects on landscape character and visual amenity. - 7.36 In light of the above it is considered that the Proposed Development is compliant with planning policy related to landscape and visual impact.